James C. Hermanson

 BSAA, University of Washington

-Professor Hermanson received his BS in 1977 from the University of Washington Aeronautics and Astronautics Department.
-He worked at Boeing Aerospace Co. before attending the California Institute of Technology, where he received his MS in 1980 and PhD in 1985, both in Aeronautics.
-After graduating from Caltech he was a Post-doctoral Fellow at the Universität Göttingen in Göttingen, Germany.
-Subsequently, Dr. Hermanson was on the staff of the UW Applied Physics Laboratory, after which he was a Research Scientist at United Technologies Research Center in East Hartford, CT.
-Prior to joining the UW A&A Department faculty in 2002, he was on the faculty of Worcester Polytechnic Institute in Worcester, MA, where he was appointed the 10th George I. Alden Chair in Engineering.
+Professor Hermanson received his BS in 1977 from the University of Washington Aeronautics & Astronautics Department.
+Subsequently he was an Engineer with Boeing Aerospace Company.
+He performed his graduate studies at the California Institute of Technology, earning a Master of Science in 1980 and a Ph.D. in 1985, both in Aeronautics.
+Dr. Hermanson was a Post-Doctoral Fellow at the Institut für Physikalische Chemie at the Universität Göttingen, in Göttingen, Germany.
+Other professional experience includes the Boeing Aerospace Company in Kent, WA, United Technologies Research Center in East Hartford, CT and Worcester Polytechnic Institute in Worcester, MA.
+Professor Hermanson has been with the Department of Aeronautics & Astronautics at the University of Washington since 2002 and was Department Chair from 2010 to 2014.
+He was a Visiting Professor at the Royal Institute of Technology in Stockholm, Sweden, and is currently a Visiting Fulbright Scholar at ZARM (Center for Applied Space Technology and Microgravity) at the Universität Bremen in Bremen, Germany.
 Professor Hermanson is a Fellow of the ASME.
-He is also an Associate Fellow of the AIAA, and has served as Associate Editor of the AIAA Journal and on the AIAA Air Breathing Propulsion Technical Committee.
+He is also an Associate Fellow of the AIAA, and has served as Associate Editor of the AIAA Journal and on the AIAA Air Breathing Propulsion and High Speed Air Breathing Propulsion Technical Committees.